skx/rss2email/README.md

      go get -u github.com/skx/rss2email
      go install github.com/skx/rss2email

-Once installed you'll want to configure a list of feeds, and add it to your `crontab`.
+If you prefer you can fetch a binary from [our release page](github.com/skx/rss2email/releases).
+Currently there is only a binary for Linux (amd64) due to the use of `cgo` in our dependencies.

 ## Configuration

-RSS2Email is designed to be invoked by `cron`, and when executed it will process a list of feed-URLs.
-Each URL will be processed in turn, and the items in the feed examined one by one:

-* If the item in the feed has been seen before it will be ignored.
-* If the item in the feed has not been seen:
-  * An email will be sent.
-  * The item will be recorded as having been notified already.
+Once you have a binary you'll need to configure it.
+Configuration consists of two simple steps:

+* Specifying the list of RSS/Atom feeds to poll.
+* Ensuring the binary runs regularly.

-The the list of URLs to be fetched should be stored in the file:
+The the list of feeds to fetch should be stored in the file `~/.rss2email/feeds`.

-* `~/.rss2email/feeds`
+* Lines prefixed with "`#`" will be ignored as comments.
 * One URL per line.

-Assuming you've added your entries you should then add the binary to your `crontab`, via a line such as this:
+Once you've added your feeds you should then add the binary to your `crontab`, to ensure it runs regularly, via a line such as this:

      # Announce feed-changes to email
      */15 * * * * $HOME/go/bin/rss2email

-The emails will be sent to your user when they appear, via the environmental variable `USER`.
+When the feeds are updated to include new-entries they will be sent to you via email.

 ## Assumptions

 Because this application is so minimal there are a number of assumptions baked in:

 * We assume that `/usr/sbin/sendmail` exists and will send email to the local user `steve` when invoked like this:
    * "`/usr/sbin/sendmail -f steve steve`"